paritoshmmmec/Haskell/cheat-sheet.md

+List
+> List consists of same data types.
+> String is a list.
+>

 List  operation:
 1) `head` takes a list and returns its head.
 The head of a list is basically its first element.
 2) `tail`  takes a list and returns its tail.
 In other words, it chops off a list's head.